PrettyMuch: Zion Kuwonu

 Caleb Zion Kuwonu (born June 29, 1999) is from Ottawa, Canada.
 He was inspired to become a singer after watching Justin Bieber: Never Say Never, and lists Justin Bieber as one of his musical inspirations, among other artists such as PartyNextDoor, One Direction, and Michael Jackson.
 Kuwonu was noticed by Sony Music after he began posting song covers on Vine in order to gain popularity at school.
 He has noted that he only had around 150 followers at the time.

-Former members
+He has a dog.

 Nick Mara

 Nicholas Carter Mara (born November 8, 1997) was born in New York, but grew up in Englishtown, New Jersey.
 He began dancing at around nine years old, and was formerly in the dance crew ICONic Boyz, which was featured in the sixth season of America's Best Dance Crew.
 Mara describes his musical interest as "Bad Boy-era type music," being inspired by artists such as Notorious B.I.G.
 In October 2022, he left the band to pursue a solo career.

 Discography

-PrettyMuch have released five extended plays, twenty-five singles, and twenty-three music videos.
+PrettyMuch have released one studio album, five extended plays, twenty-five singles, and twenty-three music videos.